jmurphy6895/AstroCoords.jl/docs/src/coordinates/spherical.md

 Similar to the Cartesian state vector, the spherical state vector consists of six elements, divided into position and velocity components:

 * **Position Vector (r)** – Describes the object’s location in 3D space relative to the origin (usually the center of the Earth):
-    * radial distance (r): 3D Euclidian distance from the origin
+    * radial distance (r): 3D Euclidean distance from the origin
     * in-plane angle (θ): in-plane angle from the positive x-axis to the radial vector
     * out-of-plane angle (ϕ): out-of-plane angle from the x-y plane to the radial vector